opensas/play-example/README.md

 Acknowledgments
 ----------------------------

-I couldn't have developed this quickstar without the help of marekjelen (https://github.com/marekjelen) who answered my questions on stackoverflow and who also shared his JRuby quickstart repo (https://github.com/marekjelen/openshift-jruby#readme).
+I couldn't have developed this quickstar without the help of [marekjelen](https://github.com/marekjelen) who answered [my questions on stackoverflow](http://stackoverflow.com/questions/9446275/best-approach-to-integrate-netty-with-openshift) and who also shared his [JRuby quickstart repo](https://github.com/marekjelen/openshift-jruby#readme).
 (I know, open source rocks!)

-It was also of great help Grant Shipley's article on building a quickstart for openshift (https://www.redhat.com/openshift/community/blogs/how-to-create-an-openshift-github-quick-start-project)
+It was also of great help Grant Shipley's [article on building a quickstart for openshift](https://www.redhat.com/openshift/community/blogs/how-to-create-an-openshift-github-quick-start-project).

-Play framework native support for openshift was a long awaited and pretty popular feature (you are still on time to vote for it at https://www.redhat.com/openshift/community/content/native-support-for-play-framework-application) So it's a great thing that Red Hat engineers came out with this simple and powerful solution, that basically let's you implement any server able to run on a linux box.
+Play framework native support for openshift was a long awaited and pretty popular feature (you are still on time to vote for it [here](https://www.redhat.com/openshift/community/content/native-support-for-play-framework-application)).
+So it's a great thing that Red Hat engineers came out with this simple and powerful solution, that basically let's you implement any server able to run on a linux box.
 Kudos to them!!!

 Licence
 ----------------------------
-This project is distributed under Apache 2 licence.
+This project is distributed under [Apache 2 licence](http://www.apache.org/licenses/LICENSE-2.0.html).